 This is not real bacon, so it hasn't the same consistency and flavor, but it's so good and a healthier alternative.
 Besides, it's much more affordable than tempeh bacon and store-bought vegan bacon.

-This eggplant bacon can be used as regular bacon, as a snack, for breakfast, to make a sandwich, salads, pizza or pasta.
-We used it to make a delicious vegan pasta Carbonara (recipe coming soon), which is the best plant based Carbonara I've ever tried!
+This eggplant bacon can be used as regular bacon, as a snack, for breakfast, to make salads, pasta, or vegan pizza.

 Did you make this recipe?
 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We’d love to see what you cook!

 - 2 tablespoon tamari or soy sauce

 - 1 tablespoon tahini, or extra virgin olive oil

 - 1 tablespoon apple cider vinegar

 - 2 teaspoon liquid smoke, optional

 - Preheat the oven to 250ºF or 120ºC and line one (or two) large baking sheet with parchment paper.